 Additionally, the future of SEO will be increasingly complex, with AI and machine learning playing a more significant role.
 This variability means that a one-size-fits-all, step-by-step SEO guide doesn’t exist.
 This said, simple, well-understood strategies are often the most effective and sustainable, and basic best practices will remain the same.

-Start with the Basics of SEO
+How to Learn SEO: Start with the Basics

 When building a small business website, you need to understand the fundamental concepts of SEO marketing, including: